-has undergone many influences down the ages.
-The process of the establishment of different religious beliefs in the state has been in motion since ancient times.
-Historical records reveal that the religion in Orissa has evolved from Animism, nature worship, Shamanism and ancestor worship.
-Finally all these early forms of religion have evolved into other higher forms of religion like Brahmanism, Hinduism
+The historical records reveal that the religion in Odisha has evolved from Animism, nature worship, Shamanism and ancestor worship.
+Finally all these early forms of religion have evolved into other higher forms of religion like Brahmanism, Hinduism, Buddhism and Jainism.